smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/SendLocation.md

 **Exception 1:**

-2.1.a Navi interface is not available on HMI

-2.1.b SDL respponds with UNSUPPORTED_RESOURCE, success: false to mobile app
+2.1.a Request is invalid: Wrong json, parameters of wrong type, string parameters with empty values or whitespace as the only symbol, out of bounds, wrong characters, missing mandatory parameters

+2.1.b SDL responds INVALID_DATA, success:false

 **Exception 2:**

-2.2.a "sendLocationEnabled": false in HMI navigation capabilities
+2.2.a "address" parameters is empty

-2.2.b SDL respponds with UNSUPPORTED_RESOURCE, success: false to mobile app
+2.2.b SDL transfers SendLocation_request to HMI without "address" parameter

 **Exception 3:**

-3.1.a SendLocaction is not allowed by Policies
+3.1.a Navi interface is not available on HMI

-3.1.b.
-SDL responds DISALLOWED, success:false and doesn't transfer this request to HMI
+3.1.b SDL respponds with UNSUPPORTED_RESOURCE, success: false to mobile app

 **Exception 4:**

-4.1.a deliveryMode is not allowed by Policies

-4.1.b SDL cuts off deliveryMode parameter from application's request and if other parameters are valid, transfers request to HMI without deliverMode

-4.1.c SDL transfers received response from HMI to mobile app with added info: "default value of deliveryMode will be used"
+3.2.a "sendLocationEnabled": false in HMI navigation capabilities

+3.2.b SDL respponds with UNSUPPORTED_RESOURCE, success: false to mobile app

 **Exception 5:**

-5.1.a Non-mandatory parameter is invalid in SendLocation request from mobile app (wrong type, out of bounds, invalid characters, whitespaces only)
+4.1.a SendLocaction is not allowed by Policies

-5.1.b SDL cuts off invalid parameter and transfers request to HMI
+4.1.b.
+SDL responds DISALLOWED, success:false and doesn't transfer this request to HMI

 **Exception 6:**

-5.2.a Some of the parameters of "OASISAddress" structure are invalid
+5.1.a deliveryMode is not allowed by Policies

-5.2.b SDL cuts off invalid parameter of "OASISAddress" structure and transfers request to HMI without invalid parameters
+5.1.b SDL cuts off deliveryMode parameter from application's request and if other parameters are valid, transfers request to HMI without deliverMode

+5.1.c SDL transfers received response from HMI to mobile app with added info: "default value of deliveryMode will be used"

 **Exception 7:**

-5.3.a "address" parameters is empty
+6.1.a Some of requested parameters are not allowed by Policies

-5.3.b SDL transfers SendLocation_request to HMI without "address" parameter
+6.1.b SDL cuts off disallowed by Policies parameters and transfers request to HMI

+6.1.c SDL transfers received result code from HMI to mobile app with info: "<param_1>, <param_2> parameters are disallowed by Policies"

 **Exception 8:**

-5.4.a Mandatory parameter is invalid in SendLocation request from mobile app

-5.4.b SDL responds INVALID_DATA, success:false to mobile app without transferring this request to HMI

-**Exception 9:**

-5.5.a Some of requested parameters are not allowed by Policies
+6.2.a "parameters" field is omitted in Policy Table for SendLocation RPC

-5.5.b SDL cuts off disallowed by Policies parameters and transfers request to HMI
+6.2.b SDL transfers request with all valid parameters to HMI

+**Exception 9**

+6.3.a "parameters" field is empty for SendLocation RPC in Policy Table

-5.5.c SDL transfers received result code from HMI to mobile app with info: "<param_1>, <param_2> parameters are disallowed by Policies"
+6.3.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"

 **Exception 10:**

-5.6.a "parameters" field is omitted in Policy Table for SendLocation RPC

-5.6.b SDL transfers request with all valid parameters to HMI

-**Exception 11**

-5.7.a "parameters" field is empty for SendLocation RPC in Policy Table

-5.7.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"

-**Exception 12:**

-5.8.a All requested paramters are disallowed by Policies
+6.4.a All requested paramters are disallowed by Policies

-5.8.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"
+6.4.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"

-**Exception 13:**
+**Exception 11:**

 7.1.a SDL received "SAVED" resultCode from HMI